Aggressive dog training

 Fearful dogs sometimes run away from a person or animal that frightens them, but if the person or animal turns to leave, they come up from behind and bite.
 A fearful dog is motivated to bite and run away.

-- Defensive Aggression
+Defensive Aggression

+Related to fear aggression is defensive aggression.
+The primary difference is the strategy adopted by the dog.
 Defensively aggressive dogs are still motivated by fear, but instead of trying to retreat, they decide that the best defense is a good offense.
 Dogs who are defensively aggressive exhibit a mixture of fearful and offensive postures.
-They may initially charge at a person or animal who frightens them, barking and growling.
+They may initially charge at a person or animal who frightens them, while barking and growling.
 The defensive aggressive dog often delivers the first strike.

 Dog Aggression toward Children